a11yproject/a11yproject.com/src/posts/how-to-accessible-heading-structure.md

 - Use one unique `H1` per page that describes what that page is about.
 That `H1` preferably starts just above the main content;
 - Use headings to describe the content below.
 Do not use an HTML heading just to make the text appear bigger or stand out;
-- Use heading levels like the index of a book: hierarchical.
-Do not choose a heading by its size, but by its level in the context of the content;
+- Use heading levels like the index of a book: hierarchical;
+- Do not choose a heading by its size, but by its level in the context of the content;
 - Do not skip a heading level from the top down.

 Common mistakes: